medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

   ![](/assets/img/blog/kafka/kafkacore-yoda-do-or-donot.png)

-  Figure 7: Use message keys or do not use message keys.
+  Figure 7: In a topic, use message keys or do not use message keys.
   {:.figcaption}